-- jobStore (toil.jobStores.abstractJobStore.AbstractJobStore) the job store in use for the current Toil run. - jobGraph (toil.jobGraph.JobGraph) the job graph object for the currently running job. - localTempDir (str) the per-worker local temporary directory, under which per-job directories will be created.
+- jobStore (toil.jobStores.abstractJobStore.AbstractJobStore) the job store in use for the current Toil run. - jobGraph (toil.jobGraph.JobGraph) the job graph object for the currently running job.

-• waitForPreviousCommit - the waitForCommit method of the previous job's file store, when jobs are running in sequence on the same worker.
+- localTempDir (str) the per-worker local temporary directory, under which per-job directories will be created.
+Assumed to be inside the workflow directory, which is assumed to be inside the work directory. - waitForPreviousCommit the waitForCommit method of the previous job's file store, when jobs are running in sequence on the same worker.
 Used to prevent this file store's startCommit and the previous job's startCommit methods from running at the same time and racing.
 If they did race, it might be possible for the later job to be fully marked as completed in the job store before the eralier job was.